persteenolsen/django-azure-demo/README.md

 python manage.py collectstatic
 ```

-Note: The above command may not be needed as this Starter dont have a Django Admin backend
+Note: The above command will happen by DevOps at Azure App Service and the Django Admin backend should be ready

 Make sure to set Debug = False in the file `quickstartproject/settings.py`